jdonaldson/promhx/Readme.md

 // Promises can go through various stages before finally resolving.
 The
 // following methods check the status.

-// Check to see if a promise has been set already.
-This happens immediately
+// Check to see if a promise has been resolved.
+This will return true as soon
-// when the promise.resolve() is called.
-trace(p1.isSet());
+// as resolve() returns.
+trace(p1.isResolved());

-// Check to see if a promise is in the process of resolving
+// Check to see if a promise is in the process of fulfilling.
 // In some cases promises are not completely resolved.
 This can happen if
-// the promise is delaying execution (on flash, js). trace(p1.isResolving());
+// the promise is delaying execution (on flash, js), or is updating other
+// promises.
+trace(p1.isFulfilling());

-// Check to see if a promise has been resolved.
-This will return true
+// Check to see if the promise has completed fulfilling its updates. trace(p1.isFulfilled());
-// when the promise has finished resolving. trace(p1.isResolved());

 // Check to see if a promise has been rejected.
 This can happen if
 // the promise throws an error, or if the current promise is waiting